timoknapp/sound-on-fire/README.md

 ## In-App Update

 On every App start, it will automatically check for new releases of SoundOnFire.
-In case of a new version being available, it will open modal like the following.
+In case of a new version being available, it will open a modal like the following.
 You will then have three option: *Don't show again*, *Dismiss* or *Update* (recommended)

 <img width="90%" src="screenshots/app-update.png">